NexInfinite/whython/README.md

 # How can I contribute?
 Either create a request on GitHub or message me on discord `Nexin#0001` to ask for new features.

+# Background
+This project was meant to be something small to learn about how languages run, but now it's a little more than that.
+I was originally following `codepulse`'s tutorial on YouTube but have since change a lot of the grammar rules and made it easier to debug.